 - Cosmetic procedures

 Unfortunately, loose skin won’t just disappear overnight.
-You have to work, and work hard, to permanently get rid of this skin but it is achievable!
+But with a diligent routine, you can achieve noticeable tightening in some areas.
 Your body has built-in mechanisms that help firm up loose skin and these methods can help induce these mechanisms.

 Does Autophagy Tighten Loose Skin?

-One of the mechanisms your body has to fight off loose skin and other negative effects of aging is a process called autophagy.
-During this process, cells in your body essentially eat themselves.
+One of the mechanisms your body has that can improve loose skin and other negative effects of aging is a process called autophagy.
+During this process, cells in your body essentially consume parts within them that are no longer useable.
 While this may sound harmful, it’s actually very beneficial and helps reduce aging and the negative side-effects associated with aging.

 What Triggers Autophagy?

-Now that we have established what autophagy is and how it can benefit you, it’s time to determine how to induce autophagy.
-You can begin noticing signs of autophagy through your diet in three different ways, limiting the amount of time you eat, limiting the calories you eat, and limiting the nutrients you eat.
+Now that we have established what autophagy is and its benefits, you no longer have to ask yourself does autophagy help with loose skin.
+Instead, it’s time to determine how to induce autophagy.
+You can begin triggering autophagy through your diet in three different ways, limiting the amount of time you eat, limiting the calories you eat, and limiting the nutrients you eat.
 While there are no definitive signs that you are in autophagy, practicing at least one of these three dietary practices goes a long way in inducing the process.
 Here are some foods that promote autophagy:

 - Green tea